 The Eidolon is a fantastic concept: a pet which you build from the ground up with a pool of "evolution points".
 No two Eidolons look or behave the same way, and with a bit of planning you can make an Eidolon serve nearly any purpose and fill nearly any role in a party.
 Much like an Animal Companion, Eidolons typically fall into front-line roles as strikers or defenders, but due to their intelligence and ability to communicate, they can serve as very effective scouts.

 : Take the bonus as a natural armor bonus every time.
 There is no case in which armor bonuses are better than natural armor, and there are several things which bypass armor bonuses but not natural armor.
-The bonus is pretty great, and will outpace armor and sheild bonuses very quickly.
+The bonus is pretty great, and will outpace armor and shield bonuses very quickly.

 When picking your Eidolon's skills, remember that they do not gain hit dice as quickly as characters do, so even their best skills likely won't keep pace with a regular party member.
 Eidolons get 4 skill ranks per hit die by default, but this can be increased by improving the Eidolon's intelligence.

-- Sense Motive (Wis): Worth 1 rank if you don't need the skill ranks, but don't expect to keep up with enemy bluff modifiers.
+- (Wis): Worth 1 rank if you don't need the skill ranks, but don't expect to keep up with enemy bluff modifiers.

 At 1st level, the summoner can choose 4 additional skills to be class skills for his eidolon.
 These free skills provide a lot of versatility for your Eidolon, so be sure to pick skills which support the role you want your Eidolon to fill.

-- Acrobatics (Dex): Great for Strikers to move through combat without drawing attacks of opportunity.
+- (Dex): Great for Strikers to move through combat without drawing attacks of opportunity.

-- Climb (Str): Or you could make your Eidolon fly.
+- (Str): Or you could make your Eidolon fly.

-- Diplomacy (Cha): An Eidolon is not a Face.
+- (Cha): An Eidolon is not a Face.

-- Disable Device (Dex): Excellent for Scouts, but Eidolons don't get Trapfinding.
+- (Dex): Excellent for Scouts, but Eidolons don't get Trapfinding.

-- Disguise (Cha): Good luck disguising your pet extraplanar were-draco-pire-lich.
+- (Cha): Good luck disguising your pet extraplanar were-draco-pire-lich.

-- Escape Artist (Dex): Very situational, and Eidolons tend to be scary in grapples as a side-effect of their general combat scariness.
+- (Dex): Very situational, and Eidolons tend to be scary in grapples as a side-effect of their general combat scariness.

-- Heal (Wis): Someone with a Wisdom bonus should take Heal.
+- (Wis): Someone with a Wisdom bonus should take Heal.

-- Intimidate (Cha): An Eidolon is not a Face.
+- (Cha): An Eidolon is not a Face.

-- Spellcraft (Int): With 7 intelligence, this isn't going to work well.
+- (Int): With 7 intelligence, this isn't going to work well.

-- Swim (Str): Just give your Eidolon a Swim speed.
+- (Str): Just give your Eidolon a Swim speed.

-- Use Magic Device (Cha): Eidolons don't really have enough Charisma to make UMD reliable, and they don't gain Hit Dice fast enough to offset the lack of Charisma.
+- (Cha): Eidolons don't really have enough Charisma to make UMD reliable, and they don't gain Hit Dice fast enough to offset the lack of Charisma.

 All base forms get 5 points worth of free evolutions.
 The biggest differences are their starting ability scores and their good saves.